Reporting & Testing

 At ROCK Academy, we support two standardized tests accepted by most school districts: The Stanford Achievement Test - 10 (SAT-10) and the Peabody, which is administered one-on-one.

-- SAT-10 Testing (for children in 3rd - 10th grade only) are administered by Kristi Beil and Kristen Savage in the spring: May 4th & 5th (Sign-up by February 28th.)
+- SAT-10 Testing (for children in 3rd - 10th grade only) are administered by Kristi Beil in the spring.
+Registration and testing dates to be determined.
+You can use this name and test name on your Reporting Form if desired.

 - Peabody Individual Achievement Test (PIAT-R)